Royal Excel Mouscron

 Royal Excel Mouscron ([mukʁɔ̃], [muˈskrun]), commonly known as Mouscron or familiarly as REM, was a Belgian professional football club based in Mouscron.

 The team was formed as Royal Mouscron-Péruwelz in the spring of 2010 as a result of the merging between bankrupt R.E.
 Mouscron and R.R.C.
 Peruwelz.
-Its current name was adopted in the summer of 2016.
+It won promotion to the Belgian Pro League in 2014 and changed its name in the summer of 2016, being relegated in 2021 and filing for bankruptcy a year later.

+The club was owned by nearby French club Lille OSC from 2012 to 2015, and by a Maltese consortium linked to Israeli agent Pini Zahavi from 2015 to 2018, Pairoj Piempongsant of Carabao Energy Drink from 2018 to 2020, and Spanish-Luxembourgish businessman Gérard López from 2020 to 2022.
+The club was investigated by the Belgian federal judiciary over alleged financial offences relating to Zahavi.

 History

+Foundation and promotions

 Following the liquidation and break-up of R.E.
 Mouscron, whose registration number was removed by the Royal Belgian Football Association, the city of Mouscron began negotiations with leaders of R.R.C.
 Peruwelz about a possible merge.
 After weeks of hesitation and uncertainty, an agreement was reached.
 The agreement was officially signed and announced on 11 March 2010.
 Debts of about €100,000 in R.R.C.
 Peruwelz's name were cleared while the city agreed to maintain the training center known as "Futurosport".
 The newly merged club, Royal Mouscron-Péruwelz, took on the history of R.R.C.
 Peruwelz, receiving matricule number 216 and keeping red and blue as its main colors.

 In its first season, it participated in Belgian Promotion A, the 4th level of Belgian football.
-After a strong season, they were promoted to the Belgian Third Division for the 2011–12 season, playing in Division A. They had reached Round 6 of the 2011–12 Belgian Cup before losing narrowly to Belgian Pro League club Beerschot AC on penalties 4–3.
+They were promoted to the Belgian Third Division for the 2011–12 season, playing in Division A, while reaching Round 6 of the 2011–12 Belgian Cup before losing to Belgian Pro League club Beerschot on penalties 4–3.
 They finished first in their division in league play, and thus were promoted to the Belgian Second Division.
-The next season Mouscron-Péruwelz finished 2nd and qualified for the promotion play-offs but lost.
-In the 2014 play-offs Mouscron-Péruwelz wound up 4th and qualified yet again; this time they won the play-offs, promoting them to the highest division of Belgian football for the first time in their history, bringing back top tier football to Mouscron after a 5-year absence.
-In 2016, the name of the club was changed to Royal Excel Mouscron.
+The next season Mouscron-Péruwelz finished 2nd and qualified for the promotion play-offs but lost; in the cup, they reached Round 6 again, losing 3–2 after extra time to Standard Liège.

-In 2022, the club was dissolved because of a financial reason.
+In 2013–14, Royal Mouscron-Péruwelz came fourth and made the playoffs, where they won promotion on the final day with a 4–2 win at Sint-Truidense V.V. while K.A.S.
+Eupen lost 2–1 at Oud-Heverlee Leuven.
+The result restored top-flight football to the city of Mouscron four years after the decline of Royal Excelsior Mouscron.